The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Escaping atmospheres at supersolar metallicity

-In this section, we investigate how the atmospheric bulk properties such as density, velocity and temperature respond to an increasing metal content.
-We also study how the changing atmospheric structure and abundances in turn affect the transit spectrum.
-A front-to-back reproduction script for the results of this section is available on Zenodo$^{\ref{fn:zenodo}}$.
-We simulate a generic hot Neptune planet with $M_p=0.1$~$M_J$, $R_p=0.5$~$R_J$, orbiting a Sun analog at $a=0.05$~AU using the solar spectrum from \citet{woods_solar_2005, rottman_sorce_2005} (shown in Fig. A.1 of \citealt{linssen_expanding_2023}).
-We simulate this planet using six different atmospheric compositions: a pure hydrogen/helium mixture in the ratio 10:1 by number, a complete solar composition including metals, and 3x, 10x, 30x, and 50x solar metallicity.
+We simulate the planet using six different atmospheric compositions: a pure hydrogen/helium mixture in the ratio 10:1 by number, a complete solar composition including metals, and three, ten, 30, and 50 times solar metallicity.
 A scaled solar metallicity $Z$ in this case means we scale the metal/hydrogen abundance ratio relative to the solar ratio as

 where $m$ runs over every metal element.
 With this definition, $Z$ can take any value, but the increase in metal abundance becomes nonlinear at high $Z$.
-To illustrate, while the solar carbon abundance is $X_C=2.225 \cdot 10^{-4}$, at 50x solar metallicity, the abundance increases to $X_C=1.063 \cdot 10^{-2}$, which is only a factor $\sim$48 increase.
+To illustrate, while the solar carbon abundance is $X_C=2.225 \times 10^{-4}$, at 50 times solar metallicity, the abundance increases to $X_C=1.063 \times 10^{-2}$, which is only a factor $\sim$48 increase.
 The carbon abundance converges towards $X_C=0.233$ as $Z \to \infty$.